samhithaharini/data-science-projects/README.md

 ## Portfolio Highlights

+- Strong focus on fundamentals and real-world application
-- Concept-driven implementations
+- Clear separation of concepts and implementations
-- Real-world datasets
+- Hands-on experience with classical ML algorithms
-- Clean and readable code
+- Exposure to model optimization and deployment
-- Practical machine learning workflows
-- Deployment-ready projects

 ---

-Each linked repository includes detailed documentation, datasets, implementation, and results.
+Each linked repository contains detailed documentation, datasets, implementation code, and results.